 Hybrid III Family Chest Potentiometer Calibration Procedure

-Crash testing facilities have in the past used a variety of techniques to calibrate the chest potentiometer, that is to establish a sensitivity value (mm/ (volt/volt) or mm/ (mvolt/volt)).
+Crash testing facilities have in the past used a variety of techniques to calibrate the chest potentiometer, that is to establish a sensitivity value (mm/(volt/volt) or mm/(mvolt/volt)).
 These sensitivity values are used to convert recorded voltage measurements to engineering units, in this case chest compression in mm.
-Some of these techniques intended to correct for the nonlinearity and others did not.
-Of those that did correct for the nonlinearity, there was a variation in techniques used.
-This variation in calibration procedures was in part identified by the SAE Dummy Testing Equipment Committee (DTEC), and led to overall variability in chest compression measurements between laboratories.
+Some of these techniques intended to correct for the non-linearity and others did not.
+Of those that did correct for the non-linearity, there was a variation in techniques used.
+This variation in calibration procedures was in part identified by the SAE Dummy Testing Equipment Subcommittee (DTES), and led to overall variability in chest compression measurements between laboratories.

-The intent of this recommended practice is to minimize the variations in chest deflection measurements between crash testing laboratories.
+The intent of this SAE Recommended Practice is to minimize the variations in chest deflection measurements between crash testing laboratories.
 Before this procedure was written, a round robin showed variations for the Small Female of 10% among 8 labs for the chest pot sensitivity value.
-A follow-up round robin of this procedure showed a worst case variation of 2.7% among 10 labs, with a standard deviation of 0.9%.
-The initial version of J2517 released in May 2000 attempted to fix this problem by recommending a two-point calibration which was not intended to correct for the nonlinearity (which, for example, is as large as 3% for the Small Female but is small near the peak).
-It also did not require the measurement of a starting position of the potentiometer before each crash test, thus it did not correct for the difference in starting chest geometry between a subject dummy and its design intent.
-It was intended to be a simple and reproducible calibration procedure which crash test facilities could easily adopt with little or no modifications to their facilities.
-In practice, most laboratories did not adopt the procedure since it did not correct for the nonlinearities.
+A follow-up round robin to test this procedure showed a worst case variation of 2.7% among 10 labs, with a standard deviation of 0.9%.
+The calibration procedure recommended here uses a two-point calibration and is not intended to correct for the non-linearity (which, for example, is as large as 3% for the Small Female but is small near the peak).
+It also does not require the measurement of a starting position of the potentiometer before each crash test, thus it does not correct for the difference in starting chest geometry between a subject dummy and its design intent.
+It is intended to be a simple and reproducible calibration procedure which crash test facilities can easily adopt with little or no modifications to their facilities.
+More complex procedures could in fact address the non-linearity, but at the likely cost of non-adoption by some facilities.

-Recent attempts to reduce dummy-to-dummy and lab-to-lab variations at lower deflection levels (around 25 mm) have renewed interest in adopting a calibration procedure to correct for the nonlinearity of the measurement system.
-This current revision of this procedure uses a multipoint calibration with a third order regression to correct for the nonlinearities of the system with a standardized method.
-It requires changes in the calibration method of the transducer, the data collection procedures when used in a dummy, and the processing procedures after test data is collected.
-Following this standardized methodology will minimize linearity errors as well as lab-to-lab variations.
+Rationale: This current revision of this procedure uses a multipoint calibration with a third order regression to correct for the nonlinearities of the system with a standardized method.
+It changes the calibration method of the transducer, the data collection procedures used in a dummy and the processing procedures after test data is collected.
+Following this standardized methodology will minimize linearity errors as well as lab to lab variations.